-Since daily cumulative precipitation are generally represented by long-tailed distributions that are positively skewed, the LAD criteria is a better option than the OLS criteria for handling these kind of dirstribution because it is more robust to outliers (Eischeid et al., 2000, 1995).
+Since daily precipitation series generally have a positively-skewed distribution, the LAD criterion is typically a better option than the OLS criteria for handling this kind of distribution because it is more robust to outliers (Eischeid et al., 2000, 1995).
 The downside is an increase in computation time.
-The MLR using a LAD criteria is computed in WHAT with a iterative reweighted least squares method (Schlossmacher, 1973).
-(Eischeid et al., 1995).
+The MLR using a LAD criterion is computed in WHAT with an iterative reweighted least-squares method (Schlossmacher, 1973; (Eischeid et al., 1995).

-Estimating Missing Daily Value
+Estimating Missing Daily Values

 When the parameters of the MLR model for a given day with a missing value are known, the missing value in the target time series is estimated as: